-- 7.5.3 Areas of bus priority that we wish to pursue include.
-Again, where Active Travel improvements can be made at the same time as improving bus travel, these will be implemented: - Pangbourne: There has been a long-held ambition to increase bus services between Pangbourne and Reading, as for many the station is too far away for them to give up their car.
+- 7.5.4 Areas of bus priority that we wish to pursue include.
+Again, where active travel improvements can be made at the same time as improving bus travel, these will be implemented: - Pangbourne: There has been a long-held ambition to increase bus services between Pangbourne and Reading, as for many the station is too far away for them to give up their car.
 Unfortunately, there is no obvious place to turn a bus within Pangbourne, as the buildings are close to the road; the residential roads have limited off-street parking; and the low railway bridge on Station Road prevents double deck vehicles accessing the station.
-One possible solution is to create a bus turning circle through Station Road car park, although a feasibility study will need to be undertaken, including the impacts of any lost parking spaces.
-This would allow for an increased frequency on service 143, or an extension of service 16 from Purley, and give a greater business case to DRT solution D in paragraph 7.4.2.
+One possible solution is to create a bus turning circle through Station Road car park, although other solutions may be feasible.
+This would allow for an increased frequency on service 143, or an extension of service 16 from Purley, and give a greater business case to DRT solution B in paragraph 7.4.2.
 Funding has been allocated by the DfT to enable this. - A4 Bath Road: The commercial Jet Black 1 can experience delays along the A4 from the Reading boundary to the M4 junction 12 roundabout.
-There is not considered to be the physical road space for bus lanes throughout, however we require a feasibility study to examine this in more detail, as well as other measures such as traffic light priority.
-Funding has been allocated by the DfT to enable this. - Robin Hood Roundabout: Similarly, towards the other end of the Jet Black 1 route in Newbury, traffic can become blocked on the A4 London Road and the B4009 Shaw Road, also affecting services 1a and 1c between Newbury and Thatcham.
-Again a feasibility study is required to examine options which can promote the bus further but don't have an adverse effect on the A339, as that would just lead to more congestion in the centre of Newbury.
-Funding has been allocated by the DfT to enable this. - Atherton Road, Hungerford: This road is used as part of a one-way loop for buses to access the terminal point in Church Street.
-The roads here are typically narrow and residential, with an overgrowth of hedges.
-Although double yellow lines have been installed, the road needs reshaping, with an alteration to the carriageway edge / hedgerow for buses to continue to use this road without difficulty.
-Funding has been allocated by the DfT to enable this. - Mortimer Station: The station in Mortimer is a little over one mile from the nearest bus stop.
+There is not considered to be the physical road space for bus lanes throughout, however we will conduct a feasibility study to examine this in more detail, as well as other measures such as traffic light priority.
+Funding has been allocated by the DfT to enable this.
+A more expensive solution to crossing the M4 would involve replacing the existing pedestrian bridge between Pincents Lane, Calcot and Theale High Street with a new bridge capable of allowing bus and active travel movements. - Robin Hood Roundabout: Similarly, towards the other end of the Jet Black 1 route in Newbury, traffic can become blocked on the A4 London Road and the B4009 Shaw Road, also affecting services 1a and 1c between Newbury and Thatcham.
+This junction is subject to review to enable it to cope with additional traffic flows from new housing developments, as well as incorporating improved active travel links.
+Funding has been allocated by the DfT to enable changes to also positively affect bus services. - Atherton Road, Hungerford: This road is used as part of a one-way loop for buses to access the terminal point in Church Street.
+The road has now been improved by tackling overgrown vegetation and the DfT funding has been reallocated elsewhere. - Mortimer Station: The station in Mortimer is a little over one mile from the nearest bus stop.
 If a facility can be put in for a turning circle near the station, it will enable local residents to access trains to both Reading and Basingstoke.

-7.6 Bus rapid transit
+7.6 Bus rapid transit / superbus network

-7.6.1 Any such network would be more relevant to the Eastern Area, characterised already by high frequency commercial bus services, dense population levels, and the proximity to Reading.
+- 7.6.1 Any such network would be more relevant to the Eastern Area, characterised already by high frequency, all-day commercial bus services, dense population levels, and the proximity to Reading.
 This will be considered along the A4 in Calcot, together with an alternative of using the existing service 26 route (which already includes bus gates).
-This would be considered essential if any plans are developed for a Park and Ride site in the vicinity of the M4, junction 12.
+This would be considered essential if any plans are developed for a Park and Ride site in the vicinity of the M4, junction 12. - 7.6.2 A Superbus network provides higher frequency, lower fare services.
+Similar to bus rapid transit, we have no current plans for this as we need to improve services overall first.
+Again, any scheme would be most likely to work best in the Eastern Area.
+We would therefore support any bid made by Reading Borough Council subject to funding.